Mrxscropionx7812/simple7812/README.md

 # Simple Node.js Express API with Login, Signup, File Upload, and Preview

+## Using JWT Token for Secure Authentication

 ## Currently in Development